Comparing Major Moving Truck Rental Agencies

 U-Haul

 U-Haul is certainly the best-known player in the DIY move game.
 U-Haul is one of the largest and most recognizable companies with locations across the United States and Canada.
-It is known for offering some of the most affordable truck rental prices in the counry.
-The company offers a range of products and services, including truck and trailer rentals, storage solutions, packing supplies, making it a one-stop-shop for people moving locally and across the state lines.
+It is known for offering some of the most affordable truck rental prices in the country.
+The company offers a range of products and services, including truck and trailer rentals, storage solutions, packing supplies, making it a one-stop shop for people moving locally and across state lines.
 Some basics about their services and products:

 More size options than any of the competitors

 While truck and van options are familiar to most people, container shipping is new to many movers.
-The U-Box option allows movers to pack up the belongings in a storage container which is then moved to their new location on the date they choose.
+The U-Box option allows movers to pack their belongings in a storage container, which is then moved to their new location on the date they choose.

 One downside of U-Haul is that because they're so big, service is unlikely to be particularly individualized.
 There are also so many options for moving truck sizes that it's easy to feel overwhelmed.